Modern Dog

 Modern Dog (sometimes Moderndog) (โมเดิร์นด็อก) are a Thai rock band formed in Bangkok, Thailand, in 1992.
-The founders and original line up of the band consisted of lead singer and guitarist Thanachai "Pod" Ujjin, guitarist Maetee "May-T" Noijinda, drummer Pawin "Pong" Suwannacheep, and bassist Somath "Bob" Bunyaratavech, though Bunyaratavech soon left after their debut.
+The founders and original line up of the band consisted of the lead singer and guitarist Thanachai "Pod" Ujjin, the guitarist May-T Noijinda, the drummer Pawin "Pong" Suwannacheep, and the bassist Somath "Bob" Bunyaratavech, though Bunyaratavech left after their second album.
 Modern Dog's success played a significant role in popularising alternative rock in Thailand, and they are recognised as a major influence on modern rock culture in the country, maintaining a popular following.

-With over two million copies sold of their five studio albums, Modern Dog achieved significant commercial success, including multiple number one singles.
-They eventually signed to the independent Thai record label Bakery Music, and released their first and self-titled album, Modern Dog (Thai: โมเดิร์นด็อก), commonly known as Soem Sukhaphap (Thai: เสริมสุขภาพ), soon after in 1994, establishing themselves as part of the Thai rock scene.
+With over two million copies sold of their first five studio albums, Modern Dog achieved significant commercial success.
+They eventually signed to the independent Thai record label Bakery Music, and released their first and self-titled album, Modern Dog, soon after in 1994, establishing themselves as part of the Thai rock scene.

 Extending their reach beyond Thailand, Modern Dog played in Tokyo in 2003.
 In July–August 2006 the band toured the United States, including a show at the Knitting Factory in New York City.

 History

-Formation, Modern Dog, and Cafe (1992–1997)
+Formation, Modern Dog, and Café (1992–1997)

-Modern Dog formed while its members, the vocalist Thanachai "Pod" Ujjin, the guitarist Maetee Noijinda, the bassist Somath Bunyaratavech, and the drummer Pawin "Pong" Suwannacheep, were students at Chulalongkorn University.
-According to Noijinda, the group initially came together to participate in the Coke Music Contest, experimenting with various styles that he described as "art rock music" or "college music".
-Their performance won that year's award and led to a record deal with Bakery Music.
+In 1992, Modern Dog formed while its members, the vocalist Thanachai "Pod" Ujjin, the guitarist May-T Noijinda, the bassist Somath Bunyaratavech, and the drummer Pawin "Pong" Suwannacheep, were students at Chulalongkorn University.
+In the band's early days they rehearsed at a studio in Siam Square, not far from Chulalongkorn University, after school every Tuesday and Friday, for a total of seven hours a week.
+According to Noijinda, the group initially came together to participate in the 1992 Coke Music Contest, experimenting with various styles that he described as "art rock music" or "college music".
+Ujjin later recalled that the Coke Music Contest was "the only chance we had to make loud noise in the Chulalongkorn University Auditorium", at a time when many competing bands favoured jazz-oriented performances.
+Their performance won that year's award, drawing the attention of Kamol "Suki" Sukosol Clapp, who had recently founded Bakery Music with others, and resulting in a record deal with the label.

-Modern Dog's professional career started in 1993 after approaching the producer Sukie S. Clapp.
-With his involvement, the band released their debut self-titled album, which sold more than 1,000,000 copies and helped establish Bakery Music as a successful independent label.
-The album is commonly known as Soem Sukhaphap because it was displayed on the album's cover.